POD

 Element Description

-Sensor Capacity of POD Thirty two channels.
+Sensor Capacity Thirty two channels.
 PHYTOGRAM™ and Environmental Sensors require one channel per sensor.
 Automatic Dendrometers require 2 channels per sensor.

 Temperature Range -50C to +50C